Library Circulation Records

 D. If the process, order or subpoena is not in proper form or if good cause has not been shown, insistence shall be made that such defects be corrected before any records are released.
 The legal process requiring the production of circulation records shall ordinarily be in the form of subpoena duces tecus (bring your records), requiring the librarian to attend court or the taking of his/her deposition and may require him/her to bring along certain designated circulation records.

-E. Any threats or unauthorized demands (i.e., those not supported by a process, order or subpoena) concerning circulation records shall be reported to the director of libraries and assistant provost.
+E. Any threats or unauthorized demands (i.e., those not supported by a process, order or subpoena) concerning circulation records shall be reported to the Dean of the Library and assistant provost.

 F. Any problems relating to the privacy of circulation records which are not provided for in the above five paragraphs are to be referred to the provost or the legal counsel for the University.